adrianbienias/osems/README.md

 - CockroachDB
 - Microsoft SQL Server

-For authentication (to log in to the dashboard) [NextAuth.js](https://next-auth.js.org/) has been used.

 For visual styling, [Tailwind CSS](https://tailwindcss.com/).

 Automated tests have been written in [Vitest](https://vitest.dev/) (as a more performant alternative to [Jest](https://jestjs.io/)).